-The Heritage Group has instigated or helped support numerous projects since its formation in 1984.
+Since its formation in 1984, the Heritage Group has instigated or helped support numerous projects across all areas of the Festiniog Railway.
 Some were in our original plan, many have been suggested since, several we would never have thought possible.

 If there’s a particular aspect of FR Heritage you feel is currently being neglected and deserving of our support, just drop a note to one of the committee in the first instance.
 We can’t promise we’ll be able to support every idea, although it’s amazing what can be achieved with enthusiasm, a little crowd funding and some volunteer labour!